olizilla/boss-web/README.md

 ## Every time I restart boss-web I have to re-accept a self-signed certificate!

-Buy a proper SSL certificate or generate a 30 day certificate with:
+[Let's Encrypt](https://letsencrypt.org/) still future tech?
+Generate a 30 day self-signed certificate with:

 ```sh
 $ bs-web genssl 30
 ```

 If the number of days is omitted it defaults to one year.

+Alternatively buy an SSL certificate and configure boss-web according to the comments in the `[https]` section of the [default configuration](./bossweb) file.

 ## More information